 - Schedule your search from the "Search Agent's" tab

 Different positions have different processes to apply for the positions.
 Details about applying will be mentioned on the job ad.
 One way to prepare yourself for the process would be to develop a basic general resume.
-We have resources here in the Career Management Center if you need assistance with that as well.
+We have Cyber Coaches to assist you, but to get started; here are some Resume Samples to use as a guide!

 Complete the Pre-Employment Application Package.
 You will need to print these forms and bring them along with your valid picture ID and original Social Security Card in person to an LEAP/FWS Information Session available three times during your Preview date (3:30 & 4:30pm) and on the last Friday of the month (12:30 - 1:30pm).

 Filling out this paperwork does not guarantee a job, it does help expedite the process and save valuable time.

 Information Sessions are scheduled on an as needed basis.
 Please check the CMC calendar to see when the next "FWS Information Session" or "Last Friday" Session is scheduled.